flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - [[Jerry Michalski]] - List of newsletter tools: https://app.thebrain.com/brain/3d80058c-14d8-5361-0b61-a061f89baf87/fa9529e8-0f0a-95a0-e0b5-c6007523d77a
 - Peter: I know WordPress has a tool
 - Jerry: Tired of dealing with WordPress, had to deal with problems and hacking, and code issues with collaborators.
+- Aram: I find it has moved towards larger scale users.

 ## [[2023-04-12]]
 - a [[meeting]].